SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: Mechanical Design

 \subsubsection{Redundantly Actuated Parallel-Serial Link Limb}

-Climbing is power-intensive locomotion since the robots have to add potential energy and move against gravity.
+Climbing is a power-intensive form of locomotion, as robots must add potential energy and move against gravity.
 Hence, motor torque density and heat dissipation are critical.
-SCALER has to support and lift the system mass and withstand moments due to gravity that would otherwise pull SCALER off the wall.
-However, a very high-gear ratio, as seen in LEMUR $3$ \cite{lemur3}, sacrifices motion speed significantly, whereas quasi-direct drive motors are less adequate due to less continuous torque density and overheating.
-SCALER limb consists of a five-bar linkage, which is serially combined with a shoulder joint and a spherical serial wrist to attain 6-DoF per leg as illustrated in Fig. \ref{fig:leg_design}.
-SCALER employs medium to high-gear ratio DC-servomotors, Dynamixel XM430-350, that are redundantly placed to achieve both functional speed and payload in climbing.
+S CALER has to support and lift itself and withstand moments due to gravity that would otherwise pull SCALER off the wall.
+However, a very high-gear ratio, as seen in LEMUR $3$ \cite{lemur3}, sacrifices motion speed significantly, whereas quasi-direct drive motors are less \red{suitable} due to less continuous torque density and overheating.
+SCALER limb consists of a five-bar linkage, which is serially combined with a shoulder joint and a spherical wrist to attain 6-DoF per leg as illustrated in \fig{fig:leg_design}. \red{SCALER limb workspace is visualized in \fig{fig:leg_workspace}.} SCALER employs medium to high-gear ratio DC-servomotors, Dynamixel XM430-350 for all actuated joints.

 The SCALER's five-bar parallel link mechanism utilizes two redundantly actuated joints to realize 2-DoF motions aligned in the climbing direction.
+Having two motors per actuated joint doubles the torque while increasing heat dissipation.
 The symmetric five-bar design is known to be mechanically superior in terms of proprioceptive sensitivity, force production, and thermal cost of force among serial and two different five-bar linkage leg designs in \cite{five_bar_leg}.
-Although this choice of leg mechanism is ideal for power-intense climbing operations, the parallel mechanism suffers from several modes of singularities that can happen in the middle of the workspace, such as where both front and back passive joints shown in Fig. \ref{fig:leg_design} are at the same axis.
-In SCALER, this condition only happens outside the regular operation (e.g., when the end effector is inside the body) since the back linkage in Fig. \ref{fig:leg_design} is marginally shorter.
+Although this choice of leg mechanism is ideal for power-intensive climbing operations, the parallel mechanism suffers from singularities in the middle of the workspace, such as where both front and back passive joints shown in \fig{fig:leg_design} are at the same axis.
+In SCALER, this condition only happens outside the regular operation (e.g., when the end effector is inside the body) since the back linkage in \fig{fig:leg_design} is marginally shorter.
+The passive elbow joints can collide with the environment or obstacles.
+However, it is uncommon for SCALER's climbing task since SCALER needs to raise the gripper higher, such as in \fig{fig:leg_workspace}.